 EDIT TO ADD: I forgot about this thread, and the image links went dead.
+My apologies.
 But I have a YouTube video that covers the same subject.

 Rodney Dickman has instructions on how to "split the case" on the Getrag 5-Speed transmission.
 You can find those instructions here:http://www.rodneydickman.com/n36.html